csabato10/csabato10/README.md

 ### Hi there 👋

-My name is Chiara (she/her) and I'm recent graduate from UNC Chapel Hill holding Bachelor of Science in Computer Science with minors in Data Science and Italian.
+My name is Chiara (she/her) and I'm recent graduate from UNC Chapel Hill with a Bachelor of Science in Computer Science with minors in Data Science and Italian.

 I enjoy learning new programming languages and creating unique and complex projects that challenge my understanding and skills.
 Though a career in technology, I hope to work on applications that improve and enhance day-to-day life.